Frequently Asked Questions about LUNG FORCE

 What is LUNG FORCE?

-LUNG FORCE is a nationwide initiative led by the American Lung Association to unite women to stand together against lung cancer.
+LUNG FORCE is a nationwide initiative led by the American Lung Association to unite women and men to stand together against lung cancer.

 We work to improve awareness of lung cancer and be a force that changes the startling facts.